0dxdev/0dxdev/README.md

 I go by 0dxdev as I prefer to keep my personal information private.

-I'm beginning a journey to build a github portfolio of all my projects that I will have worked on to help land my first coding gig!
+I'm beginning a journey to build a github portfolio of all the projects that I will have worked on to help land my first coding gig and display my passion!

 ### What I've learned so far:
   - HTML